Doraemon (1979 TV series)

-Doraemon (ドラえもん, Doraemon) is a Japanese anime television series based on Fujiko F. Fujio's manga of the same name and the successor to the original 1973 anime series.
+Doraemon (ドラえもん) is a Japanese anime television series based on Fujiko F. Fujio's manga of the same name and the successor to the original 1973 anime series.
 Produced by Shin-Ei Animation, Asatsu-DK and TV Asahi, Doraemon premiered in Japan on April 2, 1979, and has been dubbed for broadcast in 60 countries worldwide.
 The series lasted 26 years and had over 1,787 episodes and 30 specials, making it the longest of the three animated shows created to date.
 This Doraemon anime series is sometimes referred to in Asia as the Ōyama Edition (大山版), after Nobuyo Ōyama, the voice actress who voices Doraemon in this series.

 Two official English dubs of this anime series have been released, the first of which was called The Adventures of Albert and Sidney, which was produced in Canada by CINAR and aired exclusively in Barbados on CBC TV 8 during the late 1980s and early 1990s.
 In the United States, the series was planned to air on Superstation WTBS, now known as TBS, but would never premiere for unknown reasons.
 The second dub was made in Singapore and aired on Channel i & Kids Central from 2002 to 2003 in Singapore.
 Additionally, an unofficial bootleg English dub by Speedy Video was produced and released exclusively in Malaysia on various VCDs.

 Premise

-The series follows the title character, a cat-like robot from the 22nd century that goes to the present day to deal with an uneducated, naïve, and clumsy 10-year-old elementary school boy named Nobita Nobi and guide him in the proper direction for his future.
-Nobita's friends include Shizuka Minamoto, his love interest and closest best friend, as well as Takeshi Goda and Suneo Honekawa, who, while sometimes kind, frequently abuse and bully him.
-A typical episode involves Nobita asking Doraemon for a gadget (usually to help him with a task or get back at Gian and Suneo).
+The series follows the titular character, a cat-like robot from the 22nd century who travels to the present day to help an uneducated, naïve, and clumsy 10-year-old elementary school boy named Nobita Nobi to guide him in the proper direction for his future.
+Nobita's friends include Shizuka Minamoto, his closest friend and love interest, as well as Takeshi "Gian" Gōda and Suneo Honekawa, who, while sometimes kind, frequently abuse and bully him.
+A typical episode of the series involves Nobita asking Doraemon for a gadget (usually to help him with a personal task or to get back at Gian and Suneo).
 Normally, these gadgets end up causing chaos for Nobita and those around him.

 Doraemon, Nobita, Shizuka, Suneo, and Gian as seen in the 1979-2005 series.